-Camp fees are now applicable and collected by Department of Environment & Conservation (DEC) at the King Edward River campground on the road to Mitchell River National Park.
-These fees will be collected on behalf of the Kandiwal Aboriginal Corporation.
-Entry fees will be applicable at Mitchell River National Park.
+Camp fees are now applicable and collected by Rangers at Munurru ( King Edward River) campground on the road to Mitchell River National Park.
+These fees will be collected on behalf of the Wunambal Gaambera people.

 Things To Do

-Walking, nature obseravation, scenic helicopter flights.
+Walking, nature observation, scenic helicopter flights.
 Visitor activities such as guided walks are held periodically: check with the ranger.

 Punamii-unpuu – Mitchell Falls Walk